-What do you want to fish for?
-Right now, our Astoria location is offering fishing for everyone.
-The ocean is open for all Chinook and Coho salmon.
-The Columbia River is open for retention of all Chinook and hatchery Coho.
-Plus we have tuna, lingcod, rockfish, and crabbing.
+What do you want to fish for in 2026?
+Our Astoria location offers fishing for everyone.
+Some of the best salmon fishing in the Pacific Northwest.
+Plus we have sturgeon, tuna, lingcod, rockfish, and crabbing.
 Yes, it’s a smorgasbord of fishing, and as far as I’m concerned it doesn’t get much better than this.

-The ocean is wide open for salmon retention out of Astoria.
-As of August 26th, if you catch it, you keep it.
-That means Chinook and Coho, hatchery and native.
-Things can get pretty action-packed when we’re able to retain all salmon.
-It’s Buoy 10 season, with bright chrome Chinook and Coho biting anchovy and other offerings like Spinfish.
+The 2026 Pacific Ocean salmon season opened on June 20th and closed in Marine Area 1 on August 14th, as we’re close to the Chinook quota.
+It’s a marked-select fishery this year which means we can retain native and hatchery Chinook as well as hatchery Coho.
+Things can get pretty action-packed when we’re able to retain all salmon, and we’ve had some incredible days of ocean fishing so far this season.
+Pair that up with the Buoy 10 season on the Columbia River and we have some great fishing opportunities for the next 2 months.
+Bright chrome Chinook and Coho biting anchovy and other offerings like Spinfish.
 Most fishing has been to the north of the river mouth in 50-90 feet of water.
 Nope, not very far out.
 The high tide bite on the green line has been super consistent.

 The tuna are here!
 Legion’s Mercy can be from the tips to the fishing grounds in an hour at that distance.
 We have 400 pounds of ice and a fish hold that can carry 50 tuna.
 I’ll just say it right now, please don’t catch 50 tuna.
 That would be absurd, but whatever, the capacity is great for keeping the sashimi cold 🙂 The flat oceans of summer and blue water moving close to shore is something many never experience.
 Reach out to get your date on Legion’s Mercy today!

-It’s been good all year long and yes, the scenery hasn’t been bad either!
-Tillamook Head has been loaded with black rockfish and on light tackle it’s a blast.
-We’ve been catching fish around a variety of rock formations that come up from the bottom of the ocean and have even seen some top-water action.
-At that point, the spinning rods and one ounce jigs come out.
+Awesome fishing opportunities and the scenery isn’t bad either!
+Tillamook Head is typically loaded with black rockfish and on light tackle it’s a blast.
+We catch fish around a variety of rock formations that come up from the bottom of the ocean and even see some top-water action.
+At that point, the spinning rods and one-ounce jigs come out.
 The slow retrieves just get hammered and on light tackle just below the surface?
 Yes, it’s a lot of fun.
-We will often couple these trips with some ocean salmon.
+We will often couple these trips with some ocean salmon, sometimes heading out to the Canyon to bottom fish instead.
 25-30 black rocks and salmon?
 It’s how we do it this time of year out of Astoria!

 Want to book a trip?
 Contact us on our Questions & Reservations page.
 We can answer any questions you have and make sure you’re getting the trip that’s right for you!